 - Perform mouse right-click on the selected photos.

 - Click on Delete Photos.

 Choose each picture using your mouse or a track-pad step by step.
 If you wish to remove several images, press and hold the Command key and select the unwanted photos.
 Use the Command+A keys combination to select all the images.

-Right-click on any selected photo and choosefrom the menu that appears.
+Right-click on any selected photo.
+Then, press the Command key and choose Delete Photos from the menu that appears.

-Click onto confirm the removal from the pop-up window.
+Click on Delete to confirm the removal from the pop-up window.

 By default, all the images are moved to the Recently Deleted album of the Photos app and will be automatically removed in 30 days.

-If you want to immediately get rid of the useless duplicates from your Mac, click on thebutton to remove all the images.
+If you want to immediately get rid of the useless duplicates from your Mac, click on the Delete All button to remove all the images.